yastn/yastn/docs/source/mps/algebra.rst

 Addition of MPS/MPO
 -------------------

-Two MPS's or two MPO's can be added up provided that their length, physical dimensions, and symmetry agree.
+Two MPS's or two MPO's can be added up, provided that their length, physical dimensions, and symmetry agree.
 The sum of two such objects :code:`A` and :code:`B` results in new MPS/MPO :code:`C = A + B`, with tensor of :code:`C` given by the direct sum of :code:`A`'s and :code:`B`'s tensors along virtual dimension.

 ::